markustonnessen/DT_FOWT_Prediciton_Model/README.md

 | XLang_vel_SOV         | XLang_vel_Totalmotion      | Roll Angular Velocity    |
 | YLang_vel_SOV         | YLang_vel_Totalmotion      | Pitch Angular Velocity   |
 | ZLang_vel_SOV         | ZLang_vel_Totalmotion      | Yaw Angular Velocity     |

+### Step by step guide to utilize the framework

+1. Training of the MLSM model:
+    Open `wave.yaml` within "dol_input" folder.
+In this file the user has the ability to set the desired states desired for training, along with their units and desired training parameters.
+The framework relies on training datasets, following the desired `training_dataset` within `wave.yaml`.
+This dataset needs to include `Option1, 2 or 3`.
+If `Option2` is used for trainig, the path need to include either `Floater` or `SOV` to work.
+This statements are determined within `Prediction_pipeline.py`, and dynamically makes the framewrok understand what it shall predict for.
+By adjusting `Prediction_pipeline.py`, and additional files, this dynamic interaction can be changed.
+    Open 01_wave_train.py in "examples" folder.`TEST = "Option3_LT_WD0"` refers to the name the saved trained model is saved as after training.
+This saved model can be located within "training_results", ""Option3_LT_WD0", "wave_Option1_LT_WD0.pdf".
+    After training, the results are stored within "training_results" folder.
+The folder structure within this folder is dependent on what the "TEST" variable in `01_wave_train.py` is set as.

+2. Ensure SIMA is downloaded and a valid license is available.
+    In order for this framework to run, an Workflow model needs to be developed within SIMA, running the desired model (.stask).
+Within this workflow, a external program block needs to be implemented and be pointed to relevant file paths to execte Python.

+3. Prediction:
+    Open `Launch_DT_framework`.
+Within this file multiple parameters can be adjusted for the SIMA simulation, and all relevant file paths needs to be updated as mentioned over.
+    The `MLSTM_MODEL_NAME = "Option3_LT_WD0"` needs to be set to a valid trained model folder name.
+The `Prediction_state = "PtfmTDZ_SOV"` needs to be set to a valid state used on training, from `wave.yaml`.